punith-kumar-pr/punith-kumar-pr/README.md

 <h1 align="center">Hi 👋, I'm Punith Kumar P R</h1>

 Welcome to my GitHub profile!
-I'm [Punith Kumar P R], and I'm passionate about [Development].
+I'm an **Engineer**, and I'm passionate about **Development**.
 I love to explore new technologies and create innovative solutions to real-world problems.

 ## About Me
 I'm always excited to explore new tools and frameworks and expand my skillset.